Book Review Trifold| Perfect for Book Week!

 The tri-fold format is a fabulous twist on a traditional book review, but remains a rigorous and engaging project.

 BONUS!
-In this pack, not only will you receive a tri-fold template, you'll also get access to a bonus A4 template and a digital Google Slide version.
+In this pack, you will receive not only the tri-fold template but also a bonus A4 template and a digital Google Slides version.

-- These templates can be used with any fiction text, so it’s a lifelong resource!
+- These templates can be used with any fiction text, so it is a lifelong resource!

-- 3 template formats are provided - tri-fold, A4 and digital
+- Three template formats are provided – tri-fold, A4, and digital.

 - This resource is perfect for Daily 5, reading groups, homework or at the end of a class novel study!